 Interest in CGAS Deposit

-The interest earned on Type A – Savings Deposit or Type B – Term Deposit is a taxable income under IFOS i.e. Income from Other Sources.
-It is taxable at slab rates.
-The bank may deduct TDS under Section 194A and issue a TDS Certificate i.e. Form 16A to the account holder.
-The taxpayer can claim the TDS credit in the Income Tax Return filed on the Income Tax Website.
+The interest earned on a Type A or Type B account is a taxable income under Income from Other Sources at slab rates.
+The bank may deduct TDS on interest under Section 194A and issue a TDS Certificate i.e. Form 16A to the account holder.
+The taxpayer can claim credit of TDS while filing ITR.

 Income Tax on Unutilised Deposit Amount

 The taxpayer has a time limit of 60 days to invest the amount withdrawn from the CGAS deposit.
-If the taxpayer is unable to utilize the entire amount from the capital gain deposit scheme for specified investment to claim capital gains exemption, the unutilized amount is taxable in the Income Tax Return.
+If the taxpayer is unable to utilize the entire amount from the CGAS for a specified investment to claim capital gains exemption, the unutilized amount is taxable in the ITR.

 FAQs

-The payment for deposit in the Capital Gains Account Scheme shall be made either in cash or cheque or demand draft along with the application.
-Such deposit can be made either in lump-sum or in installments.
+The depositor shall make the payment for the deposit in the Capital Gains Account Scheme either in cash, by cheque, or through a demand draft along with the application.
+Deposits can be a lump sum or in installments.

-The amount deposited in the Capital Gains Account can be withdrawn by making an application in Form C. (Download Form C).
-The amount so withdrawn has to be utilized within 60 days from the date of such withdrawal and only for the purpose of such withdrawal.
-The unutilized amount should be re-deposited immediately.
+You can withdraw the amount deposited in the Capital Gains Account by applying Form C. The withdrawn amount must be utilized within 60 days from the date of withdrawal and solely for the purpose specified in the withdrawal.
+Any unutilized amount should be redeposited immediately.

-For closure, you need to fill form G. In case of closure of account due to death of the account holder, the legal heirs can claim the deposit through Form H. Lastly, if the amount not utilized remain in the Capital Gain Deposit Account Scheme even after a specified period of 2/3 years.
+For closure, you need to fill out form G. In case of closure of the account due to the death of the account holder, the legal heirs can claim the deposit through Form H. Lastly, if the amount not utilized remains in the Capital Gain Deposit Account Scheme even after a specified period of 2/3 years.

 Hey @TanyaChopra